csiro-crop-informatics/nextflow-embl-abr-webinar/nextflow-tutorial.md

 ## Software environment

-* Conda or either one of Docker or Singularity to run the appropriate container with all the remaining required software
+* Conda or either one of Docker or Singularity to run the appropriate container with all the remaining required software.

   [![https://www.singularity-hub.org/static/img/hosted-singularity--hub-%23e32929.svg](https://www.singularity-hub.org/static/img/hosted-singularity--hub-%23e32929.svg)](https://singularity-hub.org/collections/2468)